-(2) The three and six months ended March 31, 2023 June 30, 2023 includes unrealized losses of \$27.1 million \$2.9 million and \$30.0 million, respectively, from the valuation of our commodity derivative transactions (excluding fair value hedges).
-The three and six months ended March 31, 2022 June 30, 2022 includes unrealized losses of \$2.3 million and unrealized gains of \$6.2 million \$3.8 million, respectively, from the valuation of our commodity derivative transactions (excluding fair value hedges) and an unrealized loss gains of \$4.3 million \$10.7 million and \$6.4 million, respectively, from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units.
+(2) The three and six nine months ended June 30, 2023 includes September 30, 2023 include unrealized gains of \$12.3 million and unrealized losses of \$2.9 million and \$30.0 million \$17.7 million, respectively, from the valuation of our commodity derivative transactions (excluding fair value hedges).
+The three and six nine months ended June 30, 2022 includes September 30, 2022 include unrealized losses of \$2.3 million \$1.3 million and unrealized gains of \$3.8 million \$2.5 million, respectively, from the valuation of our commodity derivative transactions

+(excluding fair value hedges), and unrealized gains losses of \$10.7 million \$25.0 million and \$6.4 million \$18.6 million, respectively, from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units.
-(3) The three and six months ended March 31, 2023 June 30, 2022 include \$32.0 million in cash receipts associated with the sale of the Independence Hub platform by our 80% owned unrestricted subsidiary (as defined under our credit agreement), Independence Hub, LLC.

-(4) The three and six months ended June 30, 2022 include income associated with the repurchase and extinguishment of certain of our senior unsecured notes on the open market of \$4.7 million.

-(5) The three and six months ended June 30, 2023 includes the transaction costs associated with the tender and redemption of our 2024 Notes, as well as the write-off of the unamortized issuance costs associated with these notes.
+- (3) The three and six nine months ended June 30, 2022 September 30, 2022 include \$32.0 million in cash receipts associated with the sale of the Independence Hub platform by our 80% owned unrestricted subsidiary (as defined under our credit agreement), Independence Hub, LLC. - (4) The three and six nine months ended June 30, 2022 September 30, 2022 include income associated with the repurchase and extinguishment of certain of our senior unsecured notes on the open market of \$4.7 million, \$3.9 million and \$8.6 million, respectively. - (5) The three and six months ended June 30, 2023 includes the transaction costs associated with the tender and redemption of our 2024 Notes, as well as the write-off of the unamortized issuance costs associated with these notes.
 Refer to [Note 10](#) for details.
-The three and six months ended June 30, 2022 include the write-off of the unamortized issuance costs associated with the senior unsecured notes that we repurchased and extinguished during the period.

-(4)(6) Includes the difference in timing of cash receipts from or billings to customers during the period and the revenue we recognize in accordance with GAAP on our related contracts.

-(5)(7) Includes The three and six months ended June 30, 2022 include PIK distributions and accretion on the redemption feature attributable to each period, and valuation adjustments to the redemption feature as the associated preferred units were redeemed during the second quarter of 2022.
-Refer to [Note 11](#) for details.

-(8) On April 29, 2022, we sold our Independence Hub platform and recognized a gain on the sale of \$40.0 million, of which \$32.0 million was attributable to our 80% ownership interest.
+The three and six months ended June 30, 2022 include the write-off of the unamortized issuance costs associated with the senior unsecured notes that we repurchased and extinguished during the period. - (6) Includes the difference in timing of cash receipts from customers during the period and the revenue we recognize in accordance with GAAP on our related contracts. - (7) The three and six nine months ended June 30, 2022 September 30, 2022 include PIK distributions, and accretion on the redemption feature and valuation adjustments to the redemption feature as the associated preferred units were redeemed during the second quarter of 2022.
+Refer to [Note 11](#) for details. - (8) On April 29, 2022, we sold our Independence Hub platform and recognized a gain on the sale of \$40.0 million, of which \$32.0 million was attributable to our 80% ownership interest.